andrewpeck/etl_module_test_fw/README.md

 are either not tested or known to be problematic.
 Change log is inclusive of all changes from the previous recommended version; please only use the versions listed here unless instructed otherwise.

+### v1.3.5

+  - Add auto-inversion logic to the ETROC RX decoder
+  - Add an (untested) CRC8 to the ETROC RX decoder

 ### v1.3.4